nataliepina/blog/src/content/coding-journey.md

 draft: false
 ---

-Have you been considering quitting your job to pursue a career in Software Engineering?
+Have you been considering a career in Software Engineering?

 Software Engineer is currently one of the fastest growing careers.
 "Employment of software developers is projected to grow 21 percent from 2018 to 2028, much faster than the average for all occupations." - [Source](https://www.bls.gov/ooh/computer-and-information-technology/software-developers.htm#:~:text=5%25-,Employment%20of%20software%20developers%20is%20projected%20to%20grow%2021%20percent,projected%20to%20grow%2010%20percent)